brendokht/brendokht/README.md

 ---

 ## About Me ...
-- I am working towards a Computer Programming and Analysis diploma at Fanshawe College in Ontario, Canada
+- I recently completed my Computer Programming and Analysis diploma at Fanshawe College in London, Ontario, Canada.
-- I am an aspiring **Full Stack Developer**
+- I am an aspiring Software Developer.
-- I play Esports for Fanshawe Fuel's Rainbow Six Siege team
+- I used to play Esports for Fanshawe Fuel's Rainbow Six Siege team.

 ---

 ## I'm currently working on ...
-- Final Projects and Exams
+- A passion project for esports event management.

 ---

 ## I'm currently learning ...

-- Angular
+- Next.js
-- Spring Boot
+- Supabase
-- PHP
+- Postgres
-- Kotlin
+- Vercel

 ---

 ## How to reach me ...

-- Connect with me on [LinkedIn](https://www.linkedin.com/in/brendenkohut/) for formal communication.
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/brendenkohut/)!

 <!--
 **brendokht/brendokht** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.